What to consider

 La Trobe University research drives (P: Drive)

 A location available for storing electronic research data are the La Trobe University research drives (P: Drive).
 These networked drives are hosted on-site, highly secure, and automatically backed up daily.
 They can be accessed remotely via the VPN application.
-You can request access to these drives via ASK ICT.
+You can request access to these drives via ASK IS.

 Online Research Notebook